 - Purchase 100% of Council’s energy from renewable sources by 2030.

 - Changing all streetlights to energy efficient technology by 2030.

 - Transitioning Council’s fleet to be powered fully renewables by 2030

 - Purchase of two electric vehicles and four charging stations

-- Setting targets and funding programs to reduce waste to landfill by 75% both for Councils commercial and domestic waste streams by 2030
+- Setting targets and funding programs to increase our waste to landfill diversion rate to 75% both for Councils commercial and domestic waste streams by 2030

 - Adopt sustainable procurement and policies to prioritise low emission products and services and incorporate zero emission design into all new Council buildings.

 Council also aims to assist the City of Mitcham community in mitigating and responding to climate change by funding programs and/or infrastructure to:

 - Promote and accelerate a community renewable energy transition